pepeic/W3recovery/README.md

 ```sh
 python3 main.py
 ```
 > **NOTE**: You can check if OpenCL is installed by typing `clinfo` into terminal.
 Usually it indicates OpenCL is present in the system.
+Also note that GPU bruteforce may not work on AMD GPU's.
+I probably will fix it in the future, but for now only NVidia GPU's are supported.
+If you can't bruteforce a wallet and have AMD GPU, then you can specify cpu_only option like this: `wcrack_cfg = wccfg(preparse = True, cpu_only = True)` on line 121.

 If you want to provide more passwords to check, then you can create a `.txt` file and place every password you want to check **on the new line**, after that you simply pass the path to the file as an argument using `-p` option.
 For example let's say the file called passwords.txt and placed in the script's folder, then the command will look like this:
 ```sh